webdiscus/html-bundler-webpack-plugin/README.md

 <a id="recipe-preprocessor-php" name="recipe-preprocessor-php" href="#recipe-preprocessor-php"></a>

-## How to process a PHP template
+## How to process a PHP template (.phtml)

-The plugin can replace the source filenames of scripts, styles, images, etc. with output filenames in a PHP template.
+The plugin can replace the source filenames of scripts, styles, images, etc. with their output filenames in a template.

 For example, there is the PHP template _src/views/index.phtml_: